Punktum-dk/epp-xsd-files/README.md

 ### 2.1

 - EPP Service version 2.3.X
 - **Warning!** This release includes a change to the standard XSD from [RFC:5730], aligning the values for the password type.
 It has not been possible to get the patch applied using the XML Schema feature: `redefine` or `overwrite`.
 When this succeeds this change will have to be rolled-back.
-The change has been applied so the schema file conforms with the schema file used at DK Hostmaster A/S.
+The change has been applied so the schema file conforms with the schema file used at Punktum dk A/S.

 - The DKHM Schema file has been updated to revision 2.1, the file does not contain any changes apart from the import, this file was created for a uniform communication in regard to revision numbers etc.